Wednesday, 2 January 2013

 Avante Garde, King Street, Glasgow = 8.30 - late

-Bob started the evening with the ballad "Mr Beaujangles" then a John Morris song "Empire" then "Me & Kenny" followed by two of his own songs "Rogues" and then "One size don't fit all".
+Host Bob Leslie started the evening with the ballad "Mr Beaujangles" then a John Morris song "Empire" then "Me & Kenny" followed by two of his own songs "Rogues" and then "One size don't fit all".

-Bob then got Alan and Marie from the group Penny Black who started with a Joan Armatrading song "Love and Affection" followed by a John Pride song "Sam Stone" and then they finished with a Credence Clearwater Revival song "As long as I can see the light".
+Bob then got Alan and Marie Sinclair from the group Penny Black who started with a Joan Armatrading song "Love and Affection" followed by a John Pride song "Sam Stone" and then they finished with a Credence Clearwater Revival song "As long as I can see the light".

 Elspeth Durkin was asked up next and she sang "Come by the hills" then "Will you still love me tomorrow" and finishing with a duet with Bob of "Love Hurts".